TheoAndren/TimeReportProject/README.md

 # TimeReportProject

-Get detailed information about a specific employee and their time reports
+Get info about specific employee and their time reports

 https://localhost:44375/api/employee/time/3

 ----------------------------------------------------------------------------------

-Get the amount of hours a specific employee has worked a specific week
+Get hours worked of an employee a specific week

 2 = employee with id 2
 https://localhost:44375/api/timereport/2/year=2022/week=14

 ----------------------------------------------------------------------------------

-Get all employees working with a specific project + their timereports https://localhost:44375/api/project/1/employee
+Get all employees working with a specific project https://localhost:44375/api/project/1/employee

 ----------------------------------------------------------------------------------